eshitag/Oru-IPL-Hackathon-2026/README.md

 Metric Engineering: Created custom calculations for Wicket Probability (Risk) and Clutch Strike Rate (Efficiency).

-2. The Dashboard Story: A 4-Stage Breakdown
+2. The Dashboard Story
 The Tableau dashboard is designed as a "Scouting Tool" for franchises:

-The Hook (Pressure Exposure): My analysis reveals that only ~8% of the match (at a threshold of 14 RRR) constitutes high-pressure play.
+Pressure Exposure: My analysis reveals that only ~8% of the match (at a threshold of 14 RRR) constitutes high-pressure play.
 This proves that a tiny fraction of the game determines the champion.

-The Physics (Wicket Probability): As shown in the dynamic KPI block, once the "Panic Button" is pressed, the Wicket Probability jumps to 8.91%—nearly double the league average baseline.
+Wicket Probability: As shown in the dynamic KPI block, once the "Panic Button" is pressed, the Wicket Probability jumps to 8.91%—nearly double the league average baseline.

 The Level-Up Scatter Box: This is the heart of the analysis.

   X-Axis: Normal Strike Rate (The baseline).
   Y-Axis: Clutch Strike Rate (The performance under fire).

-The Diagonal Line: Represents the "Survival Line."
-Players above the line are statistical anomalies who score faster when the stakes are higher.
+  "Players shown as outliers are statistical anomalies who score faster when the stakes are higher."

 The Clutch-Impact Gap: A specialized leaderboard ranking the "Ice-Kings."
 The dashboard highlights players like Odean Smith and Glenn Phillips, who show massive performance gains in the death overs.